Physicist91/uwhpsc/notes/homeworks.rst

 Homework
 ==========================

-Homeworks assigned in 2013 can be found in :ref:`2013_homeworks`.
-Some solutions to these homeworks are in the directory `$UWHPSC/solutions2013`.
+Homeworks assigned in 2013 can be found in :ref:`2013_homeworks` and the code they refer to can be found in `$UWHPSC/2013/homeworks`.
+Some solutions to these homeworks are in the directory `$UWHPSC/2013/solutions`.

 2014 Homework assignments
 -------------------------